Search blog:

 There is also a handy online tool that you can use to check when you can expect a reply from HMRC about any of the following:

 However, HMRC may require a further 12 weeks after the estimated date to issue your repayment.
-At the time of publishing this article (1 May 2024), HMRC is processing refund claims received on 4 April 2024.
+At the time of writing this update (18 April 2025), HMRC is processing claims received on 17 March 2025.

 Paper Self Assessment tax returns

 Processing times for paper Self Assessment tax returns take longer – typically several weeks.
-For example, if you submit a paper tax return on 1 May 2024, the tool states that you can expect a reply from HMRC by 17 July 2024.
-At the time of publishing this article, HMRC is processing tax returns received on 2 March 2024.
+For example, if you sent a paper tax return on 6 April 2025, the tool states that you can expect a reply from HMRC by 5 July 2025.
+At the time of writing this update (18 April 2025), HMRC is processing claims received on 31 January 2025.

 You won’t receive any confirmation from HMRC for receipt of your paper tax return.
 Therefore, you should always send your returns via recorded delivery or obtain proof of posting.